zzmzzmgithub/esutils/README.md

 This gives the API user more flexibility in deciding which components should be application state and which can be produced dynamically.

 ## Creating a client instance
+You can pass either an instance of `org.elasticsearch.client.Client` or, alternatively, a list of hostname:port tuples and a cluster name.
 ```
 org.elasticsearch.client.Client client = ...
 ElasticSearchClient esClient1 = new ElasticSearchClient(client);